ordbase/generative-orc-721/diyapes/README.md

 NOTE:  as always please double check that your copy-n-paste text in json format is valid e.g. ->  https://jsonlint.com/

 For the D.I.Y.
-Aliens (max.
-100)  image previewer - see https://ordbase.github.io/generative-orc-721/diyaliens   and for a cheatsheet /  list of attributes (0-25) with categories / structure - see https://github.com/ordbase/generative-orc-721/blob/master/diyaliens/meta.csv
+Apes (max.
+100)  image previewer - see https://ordbase.github.io/generative-orc-721/diyapes   and for a cheatsheet /  list of attributes (0-25) with categories / structure - see https://github.com/ordbase/generative-orc-721/blob/master/diyapes/meta.csv

 PS: For the mint text use - and fill-in the g numbers: